HBGDki/RStarterPkg/README.md

     * How to use Markdown to format text
     * How to leverage GitHub’s automatic Markdown rendering
     * How to apply GitHub’s unique Markdown extensions

+# Code of Conduct
+Please note that this project is released with a [Contributor Code of Conduct](CONDUCT.md).
+By participating in this project you agree to abide by its terms.